Badhonshahrier/Badhonshahrier/README.md

 ### 🌱 Full-Stack Web Developer | MERN Enthusiast

 ## 💫 About Me :

-A passionate Full-Stack Developer from Bangladesh.
-I love creating web applications, exploring new technologies and contributing to open-source.
+Full-Stack Developer from Bangladesh with a focus on building scalable, high-performance web applications.
+Passionate about modern web technologies, clean code practices, and contributing to open-source.
+Dedicated to delivering elegant, user-focused solutions that enhance functionality, optimize performance, and create meaningful digital experiences.

 - 🔭 I’m currently working on a Food Sharing Platform
 - 🌱 I’m exploring Next.js